mlaursen/react-md/packages/tooltip/README.md

 <td><code>number</code></td>
 <td><code>300</code></td>
 <td>
 The amount of delay between a keydown event an a focus event on the page.
-If a focus event happen during the time&#10;of this delay and a previous keypress was a &#34;movement&#34; key, the keyboard mode of tooltips will be enabled and&#10;show a tooltip after the specified <code>delay</code>.&#10;
+If a focus event happen during the time of this delay and a previous keypress was a &#34;movement&#34; key, the keyboard mode of tooltips will be enabled and show a tooltip after the specified <code>delay</code>.
+<br /><br />
 </td>
 </tr>
 <tr>